 Goals are a versatile way to measure how well your app fulfills customized, targeted objectives.
 You can set up individual Goals to track discrete actions like a minimum session duration or completing a certain level in a game, and use the reports to measure conversions, or completion rates of these actions.

 Ecommerce reports let you track in-app purchase data, including product or service sales, total revenue, and revenue per transaction.
-You can also track the average number of visits it takes to complete a transaction.
+You can also track the average number of sessions it takes to complete a transaction.

 Below are descriptions of the Goal and Ecommerce reports in your Analytics account.
 Both Goals and Ecommerce reporting require a small amount of additional set up in your Google Analytics account.
 Ecommerce also requires modifications to app source code, and might be best completed by the app developer.
 Data does not appear in these reports until you complete the required additional set up.
 Links to setup instructions are included in the descriptions below.

 Follow the instructions in Set up Goals.
 The process for a web or an app reporting view is the same.